kizito9898/IT-Documentation/Microsoft365/Exchange-Administration.md

 2. Toggle the forwarding option **OFF**.
 3. Click **Save**.

-💡 **Tip:** If forwarding isn’t working, check if there's an Exchange transport rule overriding the setting.

 ---

 ## 👥 Delegate Access (Send As, Send on Behalf, Full Access)